spsaucier/clearspend-ui-webdriverio/README.md

 To execute the entire test suite in local development, you can use any one of the options mentioned below

-Option 1: `npm run wdio`.
-Executes all features in the [`./features/*.feature`] directory.
+Option 1: `npm run wdio:local`.
+Executes all features in the [`./features/*.feature`] directory, executes features locally, on your own machine.
+(For debugging purposes)

-Option 2: `npm wun wdio TestSuiteName`.
-Executes features related to TestSuite specified. - TO DO: Can only be done when we have multiple test suites.
+Option 2: `npm run wdio:sauce:web`.
+Executes all features in Sauce Labs for Web (Chrome, Firefox, Safari).

-## Config Files
+Option 3: `npm run wdio:sauce:mobile`.
+Executes all features in Sauce Labs using Mobile Browsers (iOS Safari, Chrome Android).

-WebdriverIO uses configuration files to setup and execute tests in specific ways.
-The configuration is fully customizable, and different functions can be invoked before, during and after each test or test suite.
-Config files can be found in the `/config/` directory and all end with `*.conf.js`.
+## Config Files - config/wdio.conf.js, config/wdio.sauce.mobile.js, config/wdio.sauce.web.js.

-Currently have 3 separate configs - for local, sauce labs web and sauce labs mobile.
+config/wdio.conf.js - Configuration file for web to execute features locally.
+(Debugging) config/wdio.sauce.mobile.js - Configuration file for mobile browsers, features executed in Sauce Labs. config/wdio.sauce.web.js - Configuration file for desktop browsers, features executed in Sauce Labs.

 ## Logs